roehampton/module-content/msc-software-development-2/week-02/seminar/README.md

 derivative work: <a href="//commons.wikimedia.org/wiki/User:Jbarta" title="User:Jbarta">Jbarta</a> - This file was derived from:&nbsp;<a href="//commons.wikimedia.org/wiki/File:Kanban_principles.jpg" title="File:Kanban principles.jpg">Kanban principles.jpg</a>:&nbsp;<a href="//commons.wikimedia.org/wiki/File:Kanban_principles.jpg" class="image"></a>, <a href="https://creativecommons.org/licenses/by-sa/2.5" title="Creative Commons Attribution-Share Alike 2.5">CC BY-SA 2.5</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=24883253">Link</a></p>

-Toyota's Six Rules for Kanban are:

-1. Each process issues requests (kanban) to its suppliers as it consumes its supplies.
-2. Each process produces according to the quantity and sequence of incoming requests.
-3. No items are made or transported without a request.
-4. The request associated with an item is always attached to it.
-5. Processes must not send out defective items, to ensure that finished products will be defect-free.
-6. Limiting the number of pending requests makes the process more sensitive and reveals inefficiencies.

 ### The Kanban Card

 Kanban is well known for using cards.
 In a manufacturing environment, a card is a message that informs that a certain material or product needs replaced.
 When a material or product is consumed from its location, the card from that location is placed upstream (for example, to a table or board).
 At a certain point, when the upstream location is full, new materials or products are sourced and the cards returned downstream.
 It seems simple -- and it is -- but this basic concept revolutionised the manufacturing process to being more on-demand based.

-### Pull-based Systems

-Kanban is also sometimes called a pull-based system.
-The reason is that products are pulled through the system based on demand rather than pushed into the system based on capacity.
-In affect, it is like there is a string attached to the end of the value stream.
-As a customer buys a product, the string is pulled thus releasing production work on the product.

 ### Limiting Work-in-Progress (WiP)

 Work-in-Progress is a key concept in Kanban.
 Kanban is popular in software development as it allows us to limit WiP.
 In manufacturing, we only produce inventory as items are required.
 We stop doing work just to do work.

-### Just-in-Time (JiT) Manufacturing

-Finally, Kanban allows us to be responsive to market/customer demands.
-No longer are we building lots of inventory and hoping to sell it.
-We produce enough product to meet demand.
-This is the essences of JiT.
-You will see this term talked about in trade as well, where JiT product delivery of products is seen as providing the most value.

 ## Kanban in Software Development